 Explosive charge mass: 0.73 kg

-The OG-15V warhead is more or less equal in power to an 81mm or 82mm mortar bomb in terms of explosive payload.
-It is also worth mentioning that the OG-15V grenade is launched at around the same velocity as a typical mortar bomb, except that the elongated shape of the OG-15V body is much better suited for a flat trajectory than a mortar shell, and the relatively poor gun elevation of the 2A28 cannon prevents it from being used as a true mortar, so it is not really possible to perform long range indirect fire with the BMP-1.
+The OG-9G warhead is more or less equal in power to an 81mm or 82mm mortar bomb in terms of explosive payload.
+It is also worth mentioning that the OG-9 grenade is launched at around the same velocity as a typical mortar bomb, except that the poor gun elevation of the 2A28 cannon restricts its ability to perform long range indirect fire with the BMP-1.
+The closest counterpart to this unique combination is the M20 recoilless rifle firing the spin-stabilized M309 HE shell, but the M309 is a modification of the tank-fired M48 shell of WWII vintage.